qyjohn/DDBImportExport/README.md

 - Reduce the provisioned RCU on the table.
 - Sync the exported data from HD to S3 with the [aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) command.

 Comparing test 8 with test 10, DDBExport achieves x% speed-up and y% cost reduction, as compared to Data Pipeline.
 Also, Data Pipeline is a much more complicate solution, with multiple AWS services involved, and a large number of nodes in a cluster.
 DDBExport achieves this with a single command line on a single EC2 instance.
+As such, DDBExport is an ideal tool to export DynamoDB tables at TB scale, with both cost and deadline constraints.

+## Performance and Cost Considerations for DDBImport

+To be added when the DDBImport module is improved to support both HD and S3 input source, as well as multiple input files.